 Amid the fear and chaos, splurging on luxury in these turbulent times is definitely not on top of anyone’s agenda.
 Coronavirus outbreak had added to the woes of diamond industry that was already suffering from various crisis since last few years, with many players even staring at a catastrophe.
 2019 earnings of diamond mining major De Beers fell by 87% as the average price of the gems declined by 20 percent.

 In such a scenario, Lab-grown diamonds are shining bright.
 Exports of Lab-grown diamonds from India increased by 60 % in February 2020 year-on-year.
 According to India’s Gems and Jewellery Export Promotion Council (GJEPC), between April 2019 and February 2020, total exports of Lab Grown Diamonds rose by 108% compared to same period last year.
 In comparison, overall exports of polished diamonds fell by 19% in the same period.

-While there are several value propositions including conflict-free, environment friendly, socially conscious among others that give Lab-grown diamonds the upper hand, this time the primary reason of Lab Grown Diamonds striking over mined diamonds may be basic economics.
+While there are several value propositions including conflict-free, environment friendly, socially conscious among others that give Lab-grown diamonds the upper hand, this time the primary reason of Lab Created Diamonds striking over mined diamonds may be basic economics.
 Depending on the size and shape, LGD are 20-80% cheaper than mined diamonds.
 According to analysis by New York-based diamond industry analyst Paul Ziminsky, Lab-grown diamonds are currently selling for 45-55% less than equivalent mined diamonds.

 At the time when people are hoarding onto cash for essential commodities, those who still need gems and jewelry would rather opt for the alternative that provides better economic value.
 And hence, Lab-grown are outperforming the market.